 Step 11: Hiring a SOC 2 auditor

-When choosing a CPA to partner with, look for professionals with credentials and experience in your industry.
+When choosing a CPA to partner with, look for firms and professionals with credentials and experience in your industry.
 Auditors familiar with the nuances of your sector—be it SaaS, healthcare, or financial services—can better navigate your specific compliance needs.

 Step 12: Coordinate with the auditor and potential follow-ups